ferreiro/hackathon-starter-kit/README.md

 2. Go to the project folder and run:

-    ```yarn install```
+    ```$ yarn install```

 3. Now in order to develop locally you simply need to run:

-    ```yarn dev```
+    ```$ yarn dev```

    This will create two servers, one of the backend servers and the other one a dev server for the react application.

 ## 2. Hot reload

-In development, all your frontend assets and the app will be automatically rebuilt!
-Also, it will automatically reload the browser!
-Yay.
+In development, all your frontend assets and the app will be automatically rebuilt on changes while updating the browser.

-*Note* If you do changes to the backend, you will need to manually refresh the website.
+> *Note*: If you do changes to the backend, you will need to manually refresh the website.
 Sorry guys didn't have time to do this (and it's late now)! haha.

 ## 3. Tech stack

-* **React:** A JavaScript library for building user interfaces
+* **React:** It's a JavaScript library for building user interfaces created by Facebook.
-* **Webpack:** is an open-source JavaScript module bundler.
-It is a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding plugins are included.
+* **Webpack:** It's an open-source JavaScript module bundler.
+It is primarily built for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding plugins are included.
-* **Express:** is a web application framework for Node.js.
+* **Express:** It's a web application framework for Node.js.
 It is designed for building web applications and APIs.

 ## 4. Architecture: Yarn Workspaces